Neverwinter Nights Introduction

 (Addenda, 2013: All gone since then.
 Guess it has been 8 years, still…)

-(They were working it), so I’ll probably not be giving it the full monty, but I will cover the more important bits.
-I reckons I’ll limit it to the henchman and related quests and the tastier magic items in each chapter.
-If I don’t you don’t find the answer here, feel free to ask, like as not I’ll remember the answer.
+(They were working on it), so I’ll probably not give it the full monty, but I will cover the more important bits.
+I reckon I’ll limit it to the henchman and related quests and the tastier magic items in each chapter.
+If I don’t, you don’t find the answer here, feel free to ask, like as not I’ll remember the answer. :)

 First off – explore everywhere thoroughly.
 And leave save games at regular intervals.
-There’s a few places you can’t enter a second time and it can beggar things up.
-I left an axe in one area and couldn’t get back in to retrieve it – it was part of a henchan subquest, one I couldn’t then complete.
+There are a few places you can’t enter a second time, and it can beggar things up.
+I left an axe in one area and couldn’t get back in to retrieve it – it was part of a henchman subquest, one I couldn’t then complete.

 On the part of henchmen, not sure if this is a quirk or a bug, though I suspect the latter.
-It appears that if you don’t complete the quest in the first episode, you can’t get the items later one.
-For example in the second episode the mad monk wants an embalmed hand.
-Because I lost the ring he wanted in the first chapter (D’oh) he wouldn’t complete subsequent dialogues.
+It appears that if you don’t complete the quest in the first episode, you can’t get the items later.
+For example, in the second episode, the mad monk wants an embalmed hand.
+Because I lost the ring he wanted in the first chapter (D’oh), he wouldn’t complete subsequent dialogues.
 (Regardless of requisite level rises and actually having it in the inventory)

 Neverwinter Nights menu :